samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 # Chapter 4: Creating Adventures

-Whether you’re creating your own adventures or using published ones, this chapter helps you create fun and memorable experiences for your players.
+Whether you're creating your own adventures or using published ones, this chapter helps you create fun and memorable experiences for your players.

 Creating an adventure involves blending scenes of exploration, social interaction, and combat into a unified whole that meets the needs of your players and your campaign.
 The basic elements of good storytelling should guide you throughout this process, joining the encounters into a coherent story.